deckhouse/virtualization/images/virt-artifact/patches/README.md

 This ensures compatibility while maintaining a read-only root filesystem for improved isolation and security.

 #### `038-mount-containerdisk-always-readonly.patch`
-Changes the behavior so that the containerdisk is always mounted as read-only.
+Changes the behavior so that the containerdisk is always mounted  in read-only mode.